IRB Review Categories and Definitions

 Research

 The following activities are generally not considered research for IRB purposes: oral history, journalism, biography, literary criticism, legal research, historical scholarship, and criminal justice investigations authorized by a law enforcement agency.
+The IRB does not conduct post hoc review.
+If there is any question about whether a project qualifies as human subjects research, IRB review and approval must be obtained before any involvement of human subjects.

 Generalizable Knowledge